 Families that need emergency assistance in Illinois may be able to receive help from the Salvation Army.
 The non-profit organization provides resources to help meet the needs of low income and working poor families across Illinois.
-A summary of the programs administered are listed below, and they include rent and utility bill assistance, food programs, holiday assistance, and employment services.
+A summary of the programs administered and locations are listed below, and they include rent and utility bill assistance, food programs, holiday assistance, and employment services.
 Call your local Salvation Army center to apply for financial help or to receive referrals.

 In addition to offering their own services, the Salvation Army will usually partner with churches, government offices, and non-profit agencies to bring the maximum amount of assistance to help meet the needs of families and individuals across the state of Illinois.

 In addition, it is very important for people to gain self-sufficiency over the long term.
 Any type of financial assistance provided must go beyond just paying bills or rent for a week or month.
 Services need to help meet the immediate, tangible need of the low income and address their larger issues and challenges.
 This often involves the Salvation Army offering long-term solutions to Illinois families, such as credit counseling, education, debt reduction, information on job training, and more.
 They create innovative programs and services for individuals, children, seniors and families.

 While funding is always limited, some cash for providing rent assistance may be offered.
 This resource may be offered from some of the Illinois Salvation Army centers.
 However any funding is always limited.
 The only way to determine if your local Salvation Army office is able to provide emergency mortgage or rent assistance is to call your local office (that is listed below) directly for information.
 Many individuals may not qualify for assistance, however there may be referrals.
 Learn about other options to help pay rent in the state.